 Ph.D. student, Medical Physics

-Hananiel Setiawan is currently a first-year Ph.D. student in Medical Physics and a Duke University Scholars Program Graduate Fellow studying the application of physics in the field of medicine.
-His career goal is to contribute to research in cancer diagnostic and treatment.
+Hananiel Setiawan is currently a Ph.D. student in Medical Physics and a Duke University Scholars Program Graduate Fellow studying the application of physics in the field of medicine.
+His career goal is to contribute to research in cancer diagnostics and treatment.
 Originally from Indonesia, Han has lived on three continents and very much enjoys exploring new places.
-Connect with him through LinkedIn, Twitter, or his website.
+Connect with him through LinkedIn, Twitter, Scholars@Duke, or his website.

 Professional Development Tag